victorgorka/victorgorka/README.md

 Currently student at 42Málaga, programmming school financed by private/public institutions.
-Learning C. Interested in Cybersecurity, AI,..
+Learning C/C++.

 <!---
 victorgorka/victorgorka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.